AritraOfficial/Vehicle-Price-Prediction-APP/README.md

 * Feature engineering
 * Handling outliers
-* Comparing with tree-based models like XGBoost or LightGBM
+* Compared with tree-based models like XGBoost or LightGBM

 ---